JamesClarke7283/advanced_databases_and_big_data_-Assignment_2-/README.md

 # Get Started

-Make sure rustup is installed and cargo is installed.
+Make sure either `Docker` or `Deno` is installed, and you have git cloned and run `cd` to go into the projects directory.
+Following commands assume you are currently in the root of the project directory.

 ## Running Manually